The A-Z of furniture: Terminology to know when buying at auction

 Loveseat: A small sofa designed for two people, often made in an S shape so that a conversation can be held face-to-face.

-Marquetry: A style of inlay which uses different types of veneered wood or other materials placed together to form a pictorial pattern.
+Marquetry: A style of inlay that uses different types of veneered wood or other materials placed together to form a pictorial pattern.
 Marquetry can be contrasted with parquetry, which forms a geometric pattern.

 Nesting tables: A set of small tables that fit inside each other.